Charles Innes-Ker, 11th Duke of Roxburghe: Marriages and children

 On 22 July 2011, he married The Honourable Charlotte Susanna Aitken (b.
 15 February 1982), elder daughter of Maxwell Aitken, 3rd Baron Beaverbrook.
 The couple separated and sued for divorce in June 2012, less than a year after the wedding.

-In 2016, he had a daughter with fashion designer Morvarid Sahafi.
-On 30 January 2021, his engagement to Annabel Green was announced, and they married in September 2021 at Floors Castle.
+In 2016, he had a daughter Eugénie on 30 January 2021 with a previous partner and his engagement to Annabel Green was announced, and they married in September 2021 at Floors Castle.
 Annabel became upon marriage the Duchess of Roxburghe.

 On 28 February 2024, the Duchess gave birth to a son and heir, Frederick Charles Ian Innes-Ker, Marquess of Bowmont and Cessford.
+Annabel and Charles had their second son Lord Robert James Valentine in 10 October 2025.

 Chiefship of Clan Innes

 The previous Duke of Roxburghe was heir to the chiefship of Clan Innes (Clann Innis, not Mac Aonghuis or Clan MacInnes); however, since he bears the surname Innes-Ker, the Lord Lyon King of Arms will not recognise the present duke as chief of the name Innes.